-Personal data, or personal information, is information that relates to an identified or identifiable individual.
+Personal data is information that relates to an identified or identifiable individual.
 What identifies an individual could be as simple as a name, hospital number, or home address.
 The GDPR sets out the lawful conditions which must be present when processing such data.